Kayke (footballer, born 2006)

-Kayke Gouvêa Queiroz (born 19 June 2006), simply known as Kayke, is a Brazilian professional footballer who plays as forward for Fortaleza, on loan from Botafogo.
+Kayke Gouvêa Queiroz (born 19 June 2006), simply known as Kayke, is a Brazilian professional footballer who plays as forward for Kawasaki Frontale, on loan from Botafogo.

 Career

 Kayke arrived at Botafogo FR in the under-13 category in 2019, carrying out his entire development process in the club's youth sectors.
 In 2025 he was promoted to the main team at just 18 years old, playing in the last minutes of the defeat against Maricá FC on 11 January.
 Kayke scored his first goal as a professional three days after, in the match against Portuguesa.

-On August 2025, Kayke was loaned to Fortaleza, with a contract until June 2026.
+In August 2025, Kayke was loaned to Fortaleza, with a contract until June 2026.